 Step 1 - Locate the Squeaky Areas

-Slowly walk over the flooring until you are locate the areas where the squeaking sounds occur.
+Slowly walk over the flooring until you locate the areas where the squeaking sounds occur.
 If possible, have someone help you to make the job easier.

 Step 2 - Mark the Squeaky Areas

 Tear off strips of the masking tape.
-Use the strips of tape to mark off the squeaky floor areas that you have found.
+Use the strips of tape to mark off the squeaky floor areas you have found.